audaciaconsulting/Audacia.CodeAnalysis/Analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 ## ACL1002 - Methods should not exceed a predefined number of statements

 The ACL1002 rule checks the number of statements in a method (or property or constructor) against a maximum allowed value.
-This maximum value can be configured globally in the .editorconfig file, or locally using the `[MaxMethodLength]` attribute (which is in the `Audacia.CodeAnalysis.Analyzers.Helpers` NuGet package).
+This maximum value can be configured globally in the .editorconfig file, or locally using the `[MaxMethodLength]` attribute (this is in the `Audacia.CodeAnalysis.Analyzers.Helpers` NuGet package, which must be installed separately).
 In the absence of any configured value, a default maximum value of 10 is used.

 Code with violation (assuming configured maximum of 5 statements):
 ```csharp